saidvandeklundert/go/functions.md

 }() // <-()
 ```

-## Closures, functions are a parameter and returning functions from functions
+## Closures, functions as a parameter and returning functions from functions

 Functions declared inside of functions are closures.
 They allow you to limit a function's scope.
 The enclosing function provides an environment of it's own to the enclosed function.
+A way of putting it is saying that closures are statefull functions with their own environment.

 In the example closure, we can also see that a function can be passed as a parameter into a function.

 ```go
 func enclosingFunction(envVar string) func(string) string {